top of page

 Brian Hrankowsky

-Brian joined the Grace Notes handbell choir at Resurrection Lutheran Church in 2001 and has been ringing ever since!
+Brian joined the Grace Notes handbell choir at Resurrection Lutheran Church in 2001 and has been ringing ever since.
 He joined Joyful Sound in spring 2023.
 Brian attended Case Western Reserve University and is employed as an automation engineer at Eli Lilly.
 As a father of two, he enjoys attending their sporting events and music performances.
-In his spare time, he assembles Metal Earth and LEGO models.
+In his spare time, he enjoys assembling Metal Earth and LEGO models.

 Darrell Klutey